 Frank Wiederrecht is responsible for promoting our mission, vision and values to current and prospective employees and the community.
 He also coordinates our Spiritual Care and Ambassador programs.

-As the Director of Emergency Services, Robynn Scheele oversees Memorial Hospital’s Emergency Department as well as the Douglas and Glenrock EMS departments.
+As the Director of Emergency Services, Robynn Scheehle oversees Memorial Hospital’s Emergency Department as well as the Douglas and Glenrock EMS departments.

-Scheele graduated from Casper College with her Associate’s Degree in Nursing in May 1998.
+Scheehle graduated from Casper College with her Associate’s Degree in Nursing in May 1998.
 She then received her Bachelor’s degree from the University of Phoenix and later her Master’s Degree in Nursing from Chamberlain University in Chicago.
-Scheele has since completed the Family Nurse Practitioner program at Chamberlain University and is currently waiting to sit for her boards.
+Scheehle then continued on and completed the Family Nurse Practitioner program at Chamberlain University.

-Scheele has 4 children and 5 grandchildren, with number 6 and 7 on the way!
+Scheehle has 4 children and 8 grandchildren.
 Besides spoiling her grandchildren, her hobbies include gardening, traveling, camping, fishing and shopping.

 As the Director of Quality, Missy provides leadership, strategic guidance, and management direction for the hospital's Quality and Performance programs.

-Missy moved from Texas to Wyoming 12 years ago.
+Missy moved from Texas to Wyoming 15 years ago.
 She graduated from Casper College in 2007 with her Associate's Degree in Nursing and began working at Memorial Hospital as a nurse on the Med-Surg floor.
 Missy has worked as a Med-Surg staff nurse, charge nurse, house supervisor and Med-Surg manager while at Memorial Hospital.
-She received her Bachelor's degree in Nursing in 2015 and is currently working towards a Master’s degree in Education.
+She received her Bachelor's degree in Nursing in 2015 and her Master’s in Education degree in 2018.

 Missy and her husband have 2 children.
 She currently has her green belt in Taekwondo and has ran the BolderBoulder, one of the most highly acclaimed 10k's in the world, twice.